Menditect/documentation/docs/api.md

 Retrieve a summary of a test run to allow checking if the test run is either Running, or finished with status Pass / Fail, or ERROR.

+Note that associated FileDocuments are not yet included in the GET testrun endpoint.
+FileDocuments can only be downloaded through the MTA frontend.

 ### Request

 **URL**